uspki/policies/certificate-policy.md

 When processing CAA records, CAs shall process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
 Additional property tags may be supported, but shall not conflict with or supersede the mandatory property tags set out in this policy.
 CAs shall respect the critical flag and not issue a certificate if they encounter an unrecognized property with this flag set.
 CAs may treat a non-empty CAA Resource Record Set that does not contain any issue property tags (and also does not contain any issuewild property tags when performing CAA processing for a Wildcard Domain Name) as permission to issue, provided that no records in the CAA Resource Record Set otherwise prohibit issuance.

-CAA checking is optional for certificates only when a Certificate Transparency pre-certificate was created and logged in at least two public logs, and CAA records were checked for the pre-certificate.

 CAs are permitted to treat a record lookup failure as permission to issue only if all the following are true:

 -  The failure is outside the CA’s infrastructure